Varanasi–Kanpur Central Varuna Express

 The Varanasi–Kanpur Central Varuna Express is an Express train belonging to Northern Railway zone that runs between Kanpur Central and Varanasi Junction in India.
 It is currently being operated with 24227/24228 train numbers on five days in a week.

 Service

-The 24227/Varuna Express has an average speed of 52 km/hr and covers 355 km in 6h 50m.
-24228/Varuna Express has an average speed of 47 km/hr and covers 355 km in 7h 30m.
+The 24227/Varuna Express has an average speed of 52 km/h and covers 355 km in 6h 50m.
+24228/Varuna Express has an average speed of 47 km/h and covers 355 km in 7h 30m.

 Route and halts

 The important halts of the train are:

 Coach composition

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 17 coaches: